A surprise bill is a charge a patient receives after being treated at an in-network hospital by a doctor who is out-of-network.

 1 in ten Americans have been a victim of a surprise medical bill received from an out-of-network provider.

-There are horror stories of extreme cases where an assistant surgeon charged $117,000 or a single dab of glue racked up a $1,700 charge.
+There are horror stories of extreme cases where an assistant surgeon charged $117,000, or where a single dab of glue racked up a $1,700 charge.

 Upwards of 30 percent of ER trips in North Carolina result in a surprise bill.